Discover centuries of naval and industrial history at your own pace.

-Explore our historic places and spaces in Portsmouth and Gosport.
-Browse through shops, watch our operational craft afloat, and catch talented artists in action.
+Wander through historic spaces across Portsmouth and Priddy’s Hard in Gosport.
+Browse independent shops, see working craft afloat, and catch local artists at work.
 Keep an eye out for aircraft carriers docked in port, offering a rare opportunity to witness these impressive vessels up close.

 Boathouse 7 dockyard apprentice